-During development, add Ember.js specific extensions to your code editor for added functionality.
+During development, add Ember.js specific extensions to your code editor to expand functionality.
 Below is a list of some of the extensions available, many of which are created and maintained by the developer community:

 Visual Studio Code